cs207team3/cs207-FinalProject/README.md

 For more details of correctly formatting the input file, please refer to our [sample input](https://github.com/cs207team3/cs207-FinalProject/blob/master/rxns.xml).

-If the .xml file is not properly formatted, the parser.py will print a warning and return an empty data to the user.
+If the .xml file is not properly formatted, the parser.py will print a warning and return an empty data structure to the user.

 ----